-Maryland

-(State or other jurisdiction of

-(State or other jurisdiction of incorporation or organization)

-(I.R.S.
-Employer Identification No.)

-44 South Bayles Avenue, Port Washington, New York 11050

-(Address of principal executive offices) (Zip Code)

-(Registrant's telephone number, including area code)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.

-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant is an accelerated filer (as defined in Rule 12b-2 of the Exchange Act).

-Yes 🗆 No 🗵

-Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date.

-Class

-Outstanding at May 13, 2004

-Common Stock, \$0.06 par value
+(Exact name of registrant a is specified in its charter) Maryland 42-1241468 (State or other jurisdiction of incorporation or organization) - (I.R.S.
+Employer Identification No.) 44 South Bayles Avenue, Port Washington, New York 11050 (Address of principal executive office s) - (Zip Code) (516) 76 67-6492 (Registrant's telephone nu mber, including area code) Indicate by check mark whether the registrant (1) has filed months (or for such shorter period that the registrant was a such control of the such shorter period that the registrant was a such shorter period that the registrant was a such shorter period that the registrant is an accelerate to the such shorter period that the registrant is an accelerate to the such shorter period that the registrant is an accelerate the such shorter period that the registrant was a such shorter p required to file such reports) Yes M , and (2) has been subject to No □ such filing requirements for the past 90 d indicate by check mark whether the registrant is an accere ' · · ı).
+Yes 🗆 No 🗵 Indicate the number of shares outstanding of each of the is ssuer's classes of common st ock, as of the latest practical ole date.
+Class Outstanding at August 9, 2004 Common Stock, \$0.06 par value 16,456,011